 Open an existing project.

-Browse to the sqlsugar-oceanbase-odbc folder, select the project file sqlsugar-oceanbase-odbc.sln or sqlsugar-oceanbase-odbc.csproj, and click Open.
+Browse to the folder of the sqlsugar-oceanbase-odbc project, select the project file (

-On the top menu bar of Visual Studio Community 2019, choose Tools > NuGet Package Manager > Manage NuGet Packages for Solution.
+On the start page of Visual Studio Community 2019, select Tools > NuGet Package Manager > Manage NuGet Packages for Solution.

 Check whether the OceanBase Connector/ODBC driver is installed.

 Choose Control Panel > System and Security > Administrative Tools > ODBC Data Sources (64-bit) > Drivers.
-The OceanBase Connector/ODBC driver is displayed if it is installed.
+If the OceanBase Connector/ODBC driver is installed, it is displayed here.

-Choose User DSN > Add.
-Select the driver, and click Finish.
+Choose User DSN > Add > Select Driver, and then click Complete.

 Note

-After you fill in the database connection information, you can click Test DSN to check whether the data source can be connected successfully.
+After you specify the database connection information, you can click Test DSN to check whether the data source is connected.

-Click Finish.
+Click Finish after the settings are completed.
 The data source is added.
-Then, click OK.
+Click OK.

 Step 4: Modify the data source in the sqlsugar-oceanbase-odbc project

-Modify the data source in the Program.cs file based on the data source created in Step 3: Configure a data source.
+Modify the data source in the Program.cs file based on the data source created in Step 3: Configure the data source.

 Here is an example:

-Replace your_dsn with the data source test_oboracle that you created in Step 3: Configure a data source.
+Replace your_dsn with the data source test_oboracle created in Step 3: Configure the data source.

 public static string ConnectionString = "DSN=test_oboracle";